Acuity appointment types always have a fixed price. However, we have developed some workarounds that might work for you.

 - When clients book an appointment, Acuity will collect the client's credit card information, but won't charge them.
 You can then enter the price you've decided on manually.

-Note: The option for Require a valid credit card, but don’t charge is only available when using Stripe, Square, or Braintree as your payment processor.
-For more info on the features available with each processor option, check out our doc on that here.
+- The Require a valid credit card, but don’t charge setting is only available when using Stripe or Square as your payment processor.
+Click here to learn more about the features available with each payment processor.

 - Want to charge on a sliding scale, but still require a deposit?
 Option 1 will work for you, but you'll need to make sure that the price you set is higher than the deposit you want to require.
 (The price can still be hidden, though.)

 - Create several variations of the same appointment type, but with different prices.
 (Such as Consultation: $100, Consultation: $75, Consultation: $50, etc.).

 - When a client contacts you, determine their position on the sliding scale, then send them the direct link to the appropriate appointment type.